 Hiking Distance: 5 miles

-Tray is one of the most popular mountains in GA for hiking, with trails full of stunning natural beauty and views from the top that you’ll never forget!
+Tray Mountain is one of the most popular mountains in GA for hiking, with trails full of natural beauty and stunning views from the top.
+It’s also where the two creeks that feed into Anna Ruby Falls originate.

 Here you can see the immense Chattahoochee National Forest in all its rugged beauty, as well as the rolling Blue Ridge Mountains sprawling on the horizon.